bennetgallein/PaladinsPHP/README.md

 ___
 ## Contributing

 Pull requests and issues are open!
+But read [CONTRIBUTE.md](CONTRIBUTE.md) first!
 ___